MadDeCoDeR/Classic-RBDOOM-3-BFG/README.md

 Without cmake presets:

-1. To Generate the Makefiles using CMake:
+1.To Generate the Makefiles using CMake:

 	> cd neo/
-	> ./cmake-linux-<profile>.sh(recommended retail profile)
+	> ./cmake-linux-<profile>.sh (recommended retail profile)

 With CMake presets:

 CMake GUI (also applies to Windows):